Naddge/Sentalysis/README.md

 ## 📄 License

 This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 🙋‍♀️ Author & Contributions

-Developed by **Nadia Ge**
-Feel free to open issues or pull requests for suggestions, improvements, or bug reports.